 Get a Free Legal Consultation Today

 Let us hold the utilities responsible for their negligence.
 You don’t deserve to live with the consequences, but you do deserve justice.
-Whether you need help filing a claim with your insurance company or filing a lawsuit against a negligent utility company, Nadrich & Cohen is here for you.
+Whether you need help filing a claim with your insurance company or filing a lawsuit against a negligent utility company, the experienced wildfire lawyers at Nadrich & Cohen are here for you.

-We are actively retaining California wildfire victims.
+We are actively retaining California wildfire victims, including Northern California residents, Southern California residents or residents of any other part of the state.
 Our California wildfire team has already retained thousands of wildfire victims.
-Call us now for a free consultation if you were injured or had property damaged in a California wildfire.
+Call a wildfire attorney at Nadrich & Cohen now for a free consultation if you were injured or had property damaged in a California wildfire.
 You might be entitled to financial compensation.